This article first appeared in Parking Review, July 2021

 The phones got answered, we had Google and slack messaging systems we used internally, so we just moved online which worked pretty seamlessly.
 Celina, our director of operations, led a lot of regular social interactions, getting people to jump on a call for half an hour to catch up and support each other.
 We also ran some online socials and quiz nights which worked well.
 There are still only half a dozen people in the office and we are using this time until all the restrictions are lifted to go into a consultation phase with the staff to see what will work best for them individually, the team and the business.

 As a tech provider, remote working has become almost a standard option for us, and I think a lot of developers are looking for that opportunity now.
 The sort of work they do lends itself to that – they collaborate well during their daily online “stand up” meetings, but most of what they do is heads down ‘in screen’, concentrating on the project they are working on so they will stay at home for now, whilst we work out what the world’s going to look like post-COVID.

 ZatPark is more than just the management team and we recognise that without our staff we are nothing.
 They are highly qualified, and they strive to do the best possible job they can every day, “making every day better” through partnerships with our clients, other industry suppliers and also partnerships between departments.
-Gavin Manger, who joined our team last year as head of solutions, is playing an important role in enhancing these relationships.

 The past year, despite all its challenges, has left us poised for growth.
 We currently have a recruitment drive underway and have plans to grow the team from 37 to 46, which means we’ll have even more experience to offer our clients as we look optimistically to the future.